tensorflow/docs/site/en/api_docs/python/tf/estimator/Estimator.md

 None of `Estimator`'s methods can be overridden in subclasses (its constructor enforces this).
 Subclasses should use `model_fn` to configure the base class, and may add methods implementing specialized functionality.

+#### Eager Compatibility
+Estimators are not compatible with eager execution.

 ## Properties